2020-2027

 1001fontaines

-Since 2004, 1001fontaines has been a leading pioneer of the water kiosk model, a decentralised approach to providing safe, affordable drinking water to rural communities.
-Local entrepreneurs are trained to manage the water kiosks, and a franchised social business is set up to support entrepreneurs in exchange for a monthly fee.
-In Cambodia to date, 1001fontaines has provided 830,000 people with safe drinking water, thanks to 267 water kiosks set up in 18 of the 25 provinces.
-We’ve been funding them in Cambodia since 2020.
+Since 2004, 1001fontaines has been a leading pioneer of the water kiosk model, a decentralised approach to providing safe, affordable drinking water to rural and urban communities.
+Local entrepreneurs are trained to manage the water kiosks, and a franchised social business is set up to support the entrepreneurs in exchange for a monthly fee.
+To date, 1001fontaines has provided 1.3 million people with safe drinking water through water kiosks in four countries.
+We’ve been funding them in Cambodia since 2020 and in Madagascar since 2024.

 CHALLENGE